amberframework/docs/getting-started/cli/recipes.md

 ## Recipe repository

 Visit the [recipe repository](https://github.com/AmberRecipes/recipes) to discover what recipes are available.
-The available recipes are listed in the Contributions.md file and you can drill down into each sub folder for more details about each recipe.
+The available recipes are listed in the [Contributions.md](https://github.com/AmberRecipes/recipes/blob/master/Contributions.md) file.
+Each recipe contributor provides additional information in their own Readme.

 # Amber New Command with a recipe

-This is the first command that you will run when generating a new Amber application.
-It creates a new Amber application with a default directory structure and configuration setting at the path you specify.

-An `.amber.yml` configuration file is generated along with the default application directory structure and any additional items or modifications provided by the recipe.
+Add a recipe name command line argument to create a new amber application from the recipe.
-This stores some metadata for the Amber CLI to make use of for generating migrations, scaffolding templates, and more.
-The recipe name that you use to generate the application is saved in the `.amber.yml` file so that when you generate controllers, models and views with the scaffold generator the same recipe is used - you don't have to specify the recipe each time.
+The recipe name that you use to generate the application is saved so that when you generate controllers, models and views with the scaffold generator the same recipe is used - you don't have to specify the recipe each time.

 ### `amber new`